-1. STATUS
+1. Status

-The Jacques Cartier and Champlain Bridges Inc. ("JCCBI" or "the Corporation") was incorporated on November 3, 1978, under the Canada Business Corporations Act.
+The Jacques Cartier and Champlain Bridges Inc. ("the Corporation" or "JCCBI") was incorporated on November 3, 1978, under the Canada Business Corporations Act.
 JCCBI was, until September 30, 1998, a Crown corporation wholly owned by the St. Lawrence Seaway Authority ("SLSA").